citizenz7/blog/README.md

 # BLOG
 `BLOG` is a blog based system made with Symfony 5 framework.

+**WORK IN PROGRESS - PROJECT WON'T FULLY WORK**
+See TO DO section at the bottom.

 ## Template
 Free template (HTML + CSS) is from https://bootstrapmade.com (Moderna)